SAP license management is:

 Here are the best practices for handling these interactions:

 - Audit Readiness and Response: If SAP initiates an official license audit (which typically occurs annually or biannually for many customers), preparation is key.
 Treat the audit seriously and designate a point person to coordinate responses.
 At the start, clarify the scope of the audit โ which systems and products are included.
 (If youโve retired a system or have a cloud instance that shouldnโt count, inform SAP upfront.)
 During the audit, SAP will usually have you run USMM and LAW and provide the results, possibly along with some self-declaration forms for certain metrics.
 Engage proactively: double-check all data before sending to SAP.
 Ensure youโve applied all your internal clean-ups (done well in advance of the audit cutoff date).
-Keep communication with SAPโs audit team professional and timely, and ask for clarification if any request is unclear.
+Maintain professional and timely communication with SAPโs audit team, and request clarification if any request is unclear.
 Itโs acceptable to ask for a reasonable extension if you need extra time to gather accurate data โ SAP prefers correct data a bit later over incorrect data on time.

 - Negotiate Outcome and Remedies: If the audit confirms a compliance gap (meaning you do owe additional licenses), the process typically shifts from the auditors to SAPโs sales and licensing team.
 Now it becomes a commercial negotiation.
 Remember, an audit true-up is essentially a purchase โ possibly unplanned, but still a purchase โ so you have some leverage to negotiate terms.
 Explore your options: